ausd-io/ausd/chronik/README.md

 ![Chronik Logo](chroniklogo.png "Chronik")

-(Logo design by Alita Yin [ecash:qr6lws9uwmjkkaau4w956lugs9nlg9hudqs26lyxkv](https://explorer.e.cash/address/ecash:qr6lws9uwmjkkaau4w956lugs9nlg9hudqs26lyxkv))
+(Logo design by Alita Yin [auscash:qr6lws9uwmjkkaau4w956lugs9nlg9hudqs26lyxkv](https://explorer.e.cash/address/auscash:qr6lws9uwmjkkaau4w956lugs9nlg9hudqs26lyxkv))

 # Chronik
 Chronik is a fast and reliable indexer built directly into the Bitcoin ABC node.

 This README is about how to run a doged instance with Chronik enabled.
-- **If you want to know how to use `chronik-client` in your eCash apps**, go to [../modules/chronik-client/README.md].
+- **If you want to know how to use `chronik-client` in your ausCash apps**, go to [../modules/chronik-client/README.md].

 ## Getting started
 To enable Chronik, simply pass `-chronik` as CLI argument: